Be Ready for a Thanksgiving Inquisition: How to make a career plan to keep Grandma off your back

 Once you have one or more career paths of interest identified, gather the facts and figures for job titles.
 BLS.GOV is an incredible source of information on a wide range of career paths.
 Use the search bar to look up job titles of interest and review the information provided including tabs to learn Median Pay, What They Do, How to Become One and review (my favorite tab)“Similar Occupations”.
 Its also important to note the number of jobs available in this field, which will help you gauge how competitive or likely it is to see openings.
 Get the facts about the position

-One of the most common questions you may be asked, or even asking yourself, is what type of pay is expected with your job interests.
+One of the most common questions you may be asked, or even asking yourself, is what type of pay is offered for the jobs you are considering.
 While we know this is an important question, keep in mind a career that connects to your values, passions and natural talents will often prove to be more rewarding than just pursuing a large paycheck.
 Never the less, everyone has bills to pay, so its fair to want to know the salary expectations.

 Glassdoor offers a great salary tool that lets you look up job titles or companies by location.
 This is critical, because salary may differ by location due to cost of living changes.
 Most importantly, you can also filter for years of experience, which gives you fair salaries for recent grads.
 Other sites like indeed or LinkedIn also have salary reports you can check.
-Keep in mind, things like how much related experience, your GPA, recent grad status and other factors can raise or lower a starting salary.
-Its best to determine a $2,000-$5,000 range you feel is fair, and make a brief pitch.
-Grandma might make the perfect practice conversation before you repeat that pitch to an employer in a future interview or offer negotiation.
+Keep in mind, things like how much related experience, your GPA, recent grad status, geographic location and other factors can raise or lower a starting salary.

 Now you can answer “Actually Grandma, I have done some research on my salary options.
-If I secure an internship working with social media before graduation, build skills in analytics as a compliment to my creative skills, and keep my GPA to at least a 3.0, I expect to be offered $45-$49,000 starting salary in New York.
+If I secure an internship working with social media before graduation, build skills in analytics as a compliment to my creative skills, and keep my GPA to at least a 3.0, I expect to be offered $49,000 as a starting salary for a Social Media Coordinator position in New York.
 Living costs are pretty high there but if I do a short commute and keep my budget in control, that will be enough for me to handle my expenses.
-After I get some work experience I could move to a Social Media Specialist position and make closer to $55,000 or even Marketing Coordinator roles earning around $51,000.”
+After I get some work experience I could move to a Marketing Coordinator position and make closer to $51,000.”

 When Grandma asks “Will you be qualified for that career?”